Lycaena rubidus: Mating

 Male L. rubidus are selectively territorial, and will defend perches around streams and meadows where they will wait for females.
 They can detect the females by pheromones released by females nearby.
 Females will select their mate, judging a conspecific male by his wing color.
 The dorsal region of female L. rubidus eyes are trichromatic, containing P568, which allows them to judge the red-orange of the male's wing color.
 Male eyes are dichromatic, and thus they cannot see the red color that females can see.

 Mutualism

 The larvae and pupae of L. rubidus exhibit a mutualistic relationship with red ants.
 The caterpillars secrete a fluid through glands in the body wall that has a high sugar concentration, which attracts the red ants.
 The ants will carry the caterpillar to the nest, where they will defend it from predators in exchange for being able to feed on the fluid that the caterpillar secretes.
 L. rubidus will stay in the ant nest until it completes pupation and emerges from the chrysalis as a butterfly.

 Conservation

-L. rubidus is not a threatened species, however it is becoming more rare, specifically at the edges of their range.
+Lycaena rubidus is not a threatened species, however it is becoming more rare, specifically at the edges of their range.
 Habitat loss and fragmentation may cause a decrease in the species in the future.
 It has a conservancy ranking of G-5.